 Recession is BONE LOSS.
 When the roots of your teeth become visible, not only is the tooth losing bone, but it will have an increased risk of tooth loss, developing cavities, and sensitivity.
-Dr. Cross is one of a few select periodontists in the country who utilize a specific microsurgical connective tissue graft treatment.
-This highly specialized procedure will not only protect the bone, it will also restore a natural and esthetic gum line.
+Dr. J David Cross, DDS is one of a few select periodontists in the country who utilize a specific microsurgical connective tissue graft treatment.
+This highly specialized procedure will protect the bone and will restore a natural and esthetic gum line.

-As an experienced periodontal microsurgeon, Dr. J. David Cross has conducted thousands of successful connective tissue grafts to Springfield patients.
+As an experienced periodontal microsurgeon, Dr. J. David Cross has conducted thousands of successful gum grafts to patients in Springfield and Central Illinois.
 He follows a unique and specialized microsurgical technique that allows for highly precise procedures.
 In turn, this improves patient comfort and speeds healing time.

 An Overview of Connective Tissue Grafts